RaviTeja110820/aws/AWS Essentials.md

 >***AWS Snowball*** is a device that enables you to transfer large amounts of data into and out of AWS.

+***Amazon Kinesis Data Streams (KDS)*** is a massively scalable and durable real-time data streaming service….
+The data collected is available in milliseconds to enable real-time analytics use cases such as real-time dashboards, real-time anomaly detection, dynamic pricing, and more.

+>If you want a fully managed solution and you want to use SQL to process the data from your data stream, you should use ***Kinesis Data Analytics***.

+***Amazon Kinesis Client Library (KCL)*** is a service to process and query streaming data using SQL KCL is more complicated than AWS Kinesis Data Analytics.
+“Kinesis Data Analytics uses the KCL to read data from streaming data sources as one part of your underlying application.
+The service abstracts this from you, as well as many of the more complex concepts associated with using the KCL, such as checkpointing”

+>***Amazon Kinesis Data Firehose*** is a service for loading data streams.

 The ***AWS Command Line Interface (AWS CLI)*** enables you to control multiple AWS services directly from the command line within one tool.
 For example, you can use comands to start an Amazon EC2 instance, connect an Amazon EC2 instance to a specific Auto Scaling group, and more.
 The AWS CLI is available for users on Windows, macOS, and Linux.